COVID-19 Resources & Frequently Asked Questions

-On May 12, 2020, we sent notification letters with an Attestation and e-signature requirement.
 Those notifications ask that you notify us if you do NOT have additional financial needs due to Covid-19.
 If you sign and return the attestation, you are acknowledging your need and promise to use any funds received for covered expenses.

 What if you have not filed a FAFSA?

 We recommend you file a 2019-20 FAFSA to be considered for this funding.
 The deadline to be considered for this CARES Act funding for Spring 2020 is May 31, 2020.
 Funds will be released after eligibility is determined by the Financial Aid Office.